 La Petite Academy, Inc. doles out the lowest salaries in town — median pay is $22K — not to mention workers can only make as much as $31K and scope of pay is rather limited.
 The Learning Experience, The Learning Care Group, Inc., and Childtime Learning Center are a few other employers known for handing out relatively lightweight salaries ($22K, $23K, and $23K respectively).

 Popular Skills for Preschool Teacher, (but not Special Education)

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with Strategic Planning, Teaching, and early childhood education are correlated to pay that is significantly above average, leading to increases of 37 percent, 15 percent, and 9 percent, respectively.
-Skills that seem to negatively impact pay include CDA, patience, and Team Leadership also typically command lower compensation.
-Most people experienced in Childhood Education are similarly competent in Activities for Children.
+Survey results imply that Preschool Teachers deploy a substantial tool kit of skills at work.
+Most notably, facility with Strategic Planning, Teaching, and early childhood education are correlated to pay that is significantly above average, leading to increases of 37 percent, 14 percent, and 8 percent, respectively.
+Those listing CDA as a skill should be prepared for drastically lower pay. patience and Team Leadership also typically command lower compensation.
+Most people experienced in Childhood Education also know Activities for Children.